 Dr. Erika Rangel is a clinically active general surgeon and surgical intensivist, the Director of the SICU at Brigham and Women’s Faulkner Hospital, and the BWH Associate Clerkship Director for Harvard Medical School.
 She completed her M.D. at UCSF in 2003, her general surgery residency in 2011 at Brigham and Women’s Hospital, and is board certified in General Surgery and Surgical Critical Care.
 As a surgeon, mother to two young boys, and wife of a fellow academic surgeon, she is a passionate advocate for women in surgery and mentors residents seeking to build a family during training.
 Her research focuses on defining the challenges related to pregnancy and parenthood during surgical residency, and on quantifying the impact these challenges have on professional satisfaction and risk of attrition.
 She has lectured regionally and nationally to discuss strategies to improve national organization and surgical program policies to improve support of residents wishing to have children during training.
 Her work has led to revision of the published American Board of Surgery Leave Policies in 2017 to better accommodate surgical residents requesting maternity leave.
 Her research endeavors are driven by her mission as an academic surgeon to provide clinical excellence, mentorship to the next generation of surgeons, and to make a lasting contribution to surgical education through improving support for family and career integration.

-Dr. Kathryn Andolsek is a tenured professor of family medicine and community health at Duke University School of Medicine.
-Most of her professional life has been in community health and medical education, primarily graduate medical education, though also undergraduate medical and interprofessional education.
+Dr. Kathryn Andolsek is a tenured professor of family medicine and community health at Duke University School of Medicine and and assistant dean of premedical education.
+Most of her professional life has been in community health and medical education, primarily graduate medical education.
 She was director of residency education at a community hospital family medicine residency in Chicago, and residency director and the associate “DIO” [all graduate medical education] at Duke.
-She has collaborated with the Durham Community to launch innovative projects such as a home visitation project for vulnerable older adults, a satellite of Lincoln Community Health Center, a “clinic” without walls in East Durham, and a dental van to provide dental services to low income children at school.
+She works with Duke medical students in their third year, a dedicated research year, who concurrently obtain an MPH.
 She is a past member and chair of the Association of American Medical Colleges (AAMC) Group on Residency Affairs’ Steering Committee and directed their leadership development program for three cohorts of GME institutional leaders.
-She just completed a 6-year term on the North Carolina Physicians’ Health Program Board of Directors where she served as Vice President.
-She is currently on the Board of Directors of the Accreditation Council for Graduate Medical Education (ACGME).
-She is an associate editor of the Journal of Graduate Medical Education.
-Dr. Andolsek has published over 70 journal articles 3 textbooks and numerous monographs, most on topics in medical education.
-She has successfully secured several million dollars in federal and foundation support for curriculum development and assessment.
+She is currently on the Board of Directors of the Accreditation Council for Graduate Medical Education (ACGME) and is an associate editor of the Journal of Graduate Medical Education.
 She has worked with international colleagues in GME in Canada, Austria, Eastern Europe, Singapore, and the UAE.
-Most recently she was part of the InCUS invitational conference on Step 1.
+Recently she was part of the InCUS invitational conference on Step 1.

 Dr. Hanyok is as an Associate Professor of Medicine in the Division of General Internal Medicine at the Johns Hopkins University School of Medicine and holds a joint appointment in the Johns Hopkins School of Nursing.
 She currently serves as the Assistant Dean for Graduate Medical.
 As Assistant Dean she is working closely with training programs and clinical leaders to improving trainee well-being and optimize the clinical learning environment.
 Her academic focus is medical education, specifically graduate medical education and interprofessional education.
 Dr. Hanyok previously served as director of the resident continuity clinic for the Johns Hopkins Bayview Internal Medicine Residency Program and as Director of Interprofessional Education for the School of Medicine.